cintnguyen/second-auth-shopping/README.md

 Say hello to effortless buying and selling with this full-stack app.
 Post what you're selling, build your shopping cart on the go, and discover amazing finds all in one place.
 Let's simplify your shopping experience!

-Check it out here - X To demo a fully populated site, feel free to use these login credentials:
+Check it out here - https://levelupshop.onrender.com/ To demo a fully populated site, feel free to use these login credentials:

 - Email: cindy@gmail.com
 - Password: testing